-- The Solar for Schools Community Benefit Society (CBS) raises money from individuals, companies and charities that want to make a difference by funding solar on schools in the UK. - Solar Options for Schools (SOFS) works with the school to develop and install the most suitable sized system to meet the schools' ambitions.
-The CBS pays for equipment and installers directly and only pays SOFS once the installation is complete. - The school pays the CBS only for the solar electricity it uses, at a previously agreed rate that is usually lower than current retail electricity prices and that is indexed to inflation; saving the school money on its electricity bills.
-The CBS sells the remaining solar electricity back to the grid so it can be used by others locally. - The income to the CBS from the sale of electricity to the school and the grid is used to cover interest payments and re-pay funders over time. - The income to the CBS is also used to pay SOFS for monitoring, maintenance, repairs of the systems to ensure it all works as planned as well as the energy education to students and teachers. - Any surpluses or profits after all costs and funders have been paid back is used by the CBS to help schools further.
+The Solar for Schools Community Benefit Society (CBS) raises money from ethical investors and the community around each school by issuing investment bonds and shares.

+Solar Options for Schools (SOFS) works with the school to develop and install the best sized system to meet the schools' ambitions.
+SOFS only gets paid by the CBS once the installation is complete.

+The school pays the CBS only for the solar electricity it uses, at a previously agreed rate that is usually lower than current retail electricity prices and that is indexed to inflation; saving the school money on its electricity bills.

+The income to the CBS from the sale of electricity to the school and the grid is used to cover interest payments, re-pay funders over time and cover operating costs.